Our new carbon target: get involved

 Switch off computers and other equipment at the end of each day.

 Why?
 Most energy is wasted when people are not at work.
 A full shutdown at the end of the day can significantly reduce the amount of energy being wasted.

 How?
 Make switching off part of your daily routine.
 Challenge your colleagues and students to take part.
 We need everybody on board to meet our target.

 What else?
 Send a photo which demonstrates how you’ve encouraged people to participate in September’s challenge.
 We will showcase the best ideas and successful initiatives in next month’s Blueprint Bulletin.
 There will also be a prize for the most innovative idea to get people involved!

 Tips and resources:

-Only put posters and stickers where permitted.
+- Only put posters and stickers where permitted.
 Consider health and safety before switching off any equipment.
-If you are not sure if you can switch off an electical item be sure to ask.
+If you are not sure if you can switch off an electrical item be sure to ask.